 When everything quieted down, we found out the school, which we lived across the street from, was almost gone.
 Several kids were there still waiting for the second bus.
 One of my dear friends, Mildred (Sanders) Hancock was there.
 A brick had hit her in the back of her head.
 At the time of this writing, she is still living (86 years old).

 Before we lived by the school, we lived in what was called the south side of town, “across the tracks.”
 That house was completely destroyed.
 As of now, I live across the street from where it set (1997).

 “It was balmy.
 It wasn’t hot and it wasn’t cold,” Evelyn Isbell-Stone recounted the way the weather felt on March 18, 1925, when she was seven years old.
 “There was a big roaring, just like a train.”
 She and her siblings had recently gotten home from school when terror stuck.
 The small Indiana town of Griffin was hit by an F5 tornado that started in Missouri, crossed Illinois, jumped the Wabash River to take 76 lives in Griffin before ending in Princeton, IN.
 In three states, 695 people lost their lives that day with many more injured.
 No early warning system existed.

 In March 2005, meteorologist, Kevin Orpurt of WTHI-Channel 10 in Terre Haute, IN, traveled to Griffin to interview Evelyn on the 80th anniversary of this deadly twister as part of his feature story “Surviving the Storm.”

-To view the 2005 news broadcast version of Granny’s interview, click here.
+View the 2005 news broadcast version of Granny’s interview above or jump to YouTube when you click here.

 2010 Interview by 14 NEWS on the 85th Anniversary of the Tri-State Tornado